Seals & Crofts: Hiatus and reunions

 In the early 2000s up to 2008, Seals embarked on various tours with his brother Dan ("England" Dan Seals, of England Dan & John Ford Coley), billing themselves as Seals & Seals and performing their successful hits from Seals & Crofts and England Dan & John Ford Coley, Dan's hits from his solo career and a few original songs written by the two brothers.
 A few shows featured Jim's sons Joshua on bass guitar and backing vocals and Sutherland on electric guitar.

 Seals and Crofts were instrumental in both England Dan Seals and John Ford Coley becoming adherents of the Baha'i Faith, although Coley became a Christian some 28 years later.
 Dan Seals died of cancer in 2009.
 At the time of his death, Dan and Jim Seals had been working on songs together.
 The status of those recordings is unknown.

-In December 2010 the bandmates' daughters Juliet (Seals) Crossley and Amelia (Crofts) Dailey, along with Genevieve (Bogan) Dozier, daughter of Seals & Crofts engineer Joey Bogan, formed a musical trio called the Humming Birds.
+In December 2010, the bandmates' daughters Juliet (Seals) Crossley and Amelia (Crofts) Dailey, along with Genevieve (Bogan) Dozier, daughter of Seals & Crofts engineer Joey Bogan, formed a musical trio called the Humming Birds.
 They released their self titled EP The Humming Birds in September 2012.

-In 2018 Brady Seals (Jim's cousin) and Lua Crofts (Dash's daughter) began touring as Seals & Crofts 2, performing the catalog of Seals & Crofts, as well as some new music.
+In 2018, Brady Seals (Jim's cousin) and Lua Crofts (Dash's daughter) began touring as Seals & Crofts 2, performing the catalog of Seals & Crofts, as well as some new music.

-After a long illness, Seals died at his home in Nashville, Tennessee, on June 6, 2022, at age 79.
+After a long illness, Jim Seals died at his home in Nashville, Tennessee, on June 6, 2022, at age 79.
+Dash Crofts died on March 25, 2026 due to complications from heart surgery at the age of 87.